-Yes, you never know why a person abandoned a cart but you can make an assumption.
-Not all assumptions are wrong.
-To make it easy for you, many organizations have conducted surveys to study the factors that lead to cart abandonment.
+The problem here is, you never know the real reason for cart abandonment, all you can do is make an assumption as to why customers abandon the checkout process.
+Sometimes these assumptions can be true.
+To make it easy for you, many organizations have conducted surveys to study the reasons for cart abandonment.

 Below shown is a graphical representation of a survey conducted by Baymard Institute.

 This survey identified 10 reasons for cart abandonment, but what’s surprising is that the assumptions made by store owners were close to these reasons.

 We know you are curious to find out why customers abandon the checkout process and so are we.
 So without further ado, let’s get to it.

 Firstly, allow us to address the elephant in the room, customers are not obliged to purchase in our store, if they feel something isn’t right, they can stop their purchase at any time.
 But as a store owner, we must make sure that those things doesn’t happen.

 So, to avoid those things to happen, in this case, cart abandonment, we must initially figure out why customers abandon the checkout process.

 Is it the prices of the products?
 Is it the user experience of the site that’s pushing the customer away?
 Until you figure out the reasons for cart abandonment, you cannot find the solution to stop it.
 So, here are the top reasons for abandoning shopping carts.

 See where you fit in these 13 reasons, once you figure it out, you can optimize your checkout process and put an end to shopping cart abandonment.

 13 Reasons for Cart Abandonment in your store